 Tailor-made itinerary ideas in Botswana

-An authentic safari experience in the beautiful Botswana bush particularly good for photographers, birders, older families and adventurous travellers who don't mind waking up to the sound of an elephant walking past your tent!
+An authentic safari experience in the beautiful Botswana bush particularly good for photographers, birders, older families and adventurous travelers who don't mind waking up to the sound of an elephant walking past your tent.

 Was this useful?